johnwarden/jonathanwarden.com/content/social-protocols/multidimensional-community-notes/index.md

 With multi-dimensional matrix factorization, we get both a polarity factor and a helpfulness factor for each user.
 One of the advantages of characterizing users by helpfulness, and not just polarity, is that it can help with the cold-start problem.
 If a new post has only received a few votes, then we can estimate what it's helpfulness factor by taking an average of the user's votes weighted by their helpfulness factor.

 Another thing I envision doing with a multi-model is automatic community "splitting" in a social network.
-A polarized community would use bridge-based ranking but then the system could automatically create two subcommunities based on the polarization factors (e.g. "cats" and "dogs").
+A polarized community would use a bridgeing-based ranking algorithm but then the system could automatically create two subcommunities based on the polarization factors (e.g. "cats" and "dogs").
 The original pet-pics community would be the "bridge" community, and the scores of posts in this community would be a projection of posts onto the common-ground vector.
 Then the sub-communities would be ranked by projecting posts onto vectors pointing to the left and right (and a little bit up).
 So dog-lovers could drill into the dog subcommunity to see posts that have a high raw-cuteness factor and a high dog factor.

 There is a lot more to explore here.
 The algorithm is still susceptible to the problems such brigading, but this might be addressable using a technique similar to the technique used in pairwise quadratic funding as proposed in [Vitalik Buterin's article on community notes](https://vitalik.eth.limo/general/2023/08/16/communitynotes.html).